Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

    - convert BMI, HbA1c, and blood glucose levels according to ranges.

    b.
 Using One-Hot Encoding and StandardScalar:
-   - One-Hot Encoding to convert the categorical columns
+   - One-Hot Encoding to convert the categorical columns (gender and smoking_history)
-   - Standardize the numerical columns using StandardScaler
+   - Standardize the numerical columns using StandardScaler (age, BMI, HbA1c_level, blood glucose level)